undp/open-un/README.md

 - Automated xml-to-json process:

-The current site requires periodical update when new datasets are added to IATI by the reporting organizations.
+The current site requires periodical mannual updates when new datasets are added to IATI by the reporting organizations.
 Suggestions to incorporate the IATI api for automated data updates are welcome.

 - Scalable data download methods: